Axway/streams-open-docs/content/en/docs/install/amplify-central-integration.md

 ## Create your Axway Central secret

-You need to provision your APIManager credentials into a *Secret* resource on Central.
+You must include your API Manager credentials into a *secret* resource in Amplify Central.

-Create and edit this YAML file *streams-apimanager-secret.yaml* with your own values:
+Create and customize the following YAML file (`streams-apimanager-secret.yaml`) with your own values:

 ```yml
 group: "management"